 Seasoned moms know this.
 Moms of younger ones are reading and imagining in horror.

 Yes, that sweet toddler who looks at you and smiles is someday going to walk out the door and in place of your hand in his, there will be car keys.
 And for a moment, your heart will feel a sharp and painful ache, until he or she looks back, and you see that same smile from all those years ago and you know that this is a moment they’ve waited for, and as much as you want to hold them to you, you also want to give them this moment.
 So much of parenting is a strange swirl of pride, love, hope, joy, and clinging.
 Okay, maybe just a little bit of clinging. 🙂

 Don’t worry though, they cling to you a little bit, too.

-And now for the watermelonade.
+And now for the Watermelonade.

-You’ll need: a blender full of cubed watermelon (black seeds removed), honey, and lime juice.
+To make Watermelonade you’ll need: a blender full of cubed watermelon (black seeds removed), honey, and lime juice.

 Local honey is a beautiful thing if you can get it and if you’re just dying to squeeze some fresh limes, don’t let my bottle of juice stop ya.

 Now here are the instructions so don’t blink because you’ll miss it, k?